raycast/extensions/extensions/toggl-track/README.md

 <img width="600" alt="Screenshot 2022-01-23 at 01 57 00" src="https://user-images.githubusercontent.com/22563154/150660444-88b9ed81-d5d5-4aed-9bf7-41d8972dce3c.png">

-The running time entry is always shown on the top of the window with its duration, description and project.
+The running time entry is always visible on the top of the window with its duration, description, and project.
 It is easily stopped by clicking on it or using the enter command.

 ### Start a new time entry